-Our compensation actions for our named executive officers related to 2012 performance reflect these achievements during the year.
+Our compensation actions for our named executive officers related to 2013 performance reflect these achievements during the year.
 Consistent with past practice, our compensation committee increased base salaries for our named executive officers so that they are aligned with market salaries for other executives in our peer companies, as identified below.
-Based on the Company's achievement of the corporate goals identified above, the Compensation Committee awarded cash bonuses equal to 100% of each named executive officer's target bonus amount.
+Based on the Company's achievement of the corporate goals identified above, the Compensation Committee awarded cash bonuses equal to 80% of each named executive officer's target bonus amount for those named executive officers that remained employed by the Company as of March 15, 2014, including Mr. Ehrlich and Dr. Vukovic.
+Because Mr. Bernitz joined the company in December 2013, he was not eligible for a bonus for 2013 performance.
 In addition, we continued aligning our executive officers' interests with those of our stockholders by granting long-term incentive compensation in the form of stock options that vest over a four-year period.
 Long-term incentives make up a substantial component of our total compensation for our executive officers.